dankogai/js-wrap/README.md

 wo.value;           // {one:1}
 ````

-### Predefined Methods
+### .methods

-The whole point of this script to make object (un)?wrapping as easy and transparent as possible.
+The whole point of this script to make object (un)?wrapping as easy, transparent and intuitive as possible.
 Therefore most of built-in methods are already `learn()`ed.

 ````javascript
 _({zero:0,one:1,two:2,three:3})